EntelectChallenge/2016-Bomberman/README.md

   1. Points will only be calculated for each new block touched by a player.
   2. Points will determine player coverage on the map, with a map coverage of 100% giving the player 100 points.
 4. Players obtaining the Super Power up will receive additional points.
-5. When multiple player bombs are triggered in a bomb chain, all players with bombs forming part of the chain will recieve the points for all entities destroyed in the chain.
+5. When multiple player bombs are triggered in a bomb chain, all players with bombs forming part of the chain will receive the points for all entities destroyed in the chain.
 6. The round in which a player is killed will cause the player to forfeit all points earned in that round, and the player will lose points equal to the points earned when killing another player.